seixaserick/dotnet-webapi-playground/README.md

 - Json Parse is made by dotnet in an easy and lightweight way
 - Docker is a nice tool to run projects quickly without concern about dependencies and configurations.
 - C# is very similar to other ECMA-based languages (Java, Javascript etc.)
+- Hashing algorithms are "one way" only.
+You can't recover the inputstring from a given hash.
+- Response codes can be easily customized in the API response (example: HTTP 409 Conflict, HTTP 402 PaymentRequired etc.).
+[See the complete HTTP response codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
 - Good Markdown README.md files can help other developers to understand, clone, run and test projects.

 # Homework challenge